sayaliwalke30/Hadoop-Mapreduce/Readme.md

 ## Data analysis on Big data with single node hadoop cluster
-This repo contains basic and advance hadoop map reduce examples This repo demonstrate various MR algorithms like Sorting, Filtering, Summarization etc The repo also covers the basics of Hbase and Hive
+This repo contains basic and advance hadoop map reduce examples This repo demonstrate various MR algorithms like Sorting, Filtering, Summarization etc

 I have attached the screenshots in every document to get the idea about output.